nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector.md

 ### Functional Overview

-The Nuxeo Aspera Connector uses "Transfers" to add content to the system.
+The Nuxeo Aspera Connector uses "Transfers" to add files to the system.

 The process is divided into 2 steps: Upload and Create.

-In the first step, the user **uploads** content to the transfer bucket.
-While in this step, a user can add content to the bucket and add properties that will apply to the content.
+In the first step, the user **uploads** files to the transfer bucket.
+While in this step, a user can add files to the bucket and add properties that will apply to them.
 Properties can be added to all files at once (common metadata), to multiple files at once (bulk edit of metadata) and one at a time.

 Once the metadata has been edited to fit the user's needs, the transfer can be completed and the content is then **created** in the system.